harish-garg/Android-Use-Agent-AI-Code-CLI-Edition/README.md

 Adapted from [android-action-kernel](https://github.com/actionstatelabs/android-action-kernel) by Ethan Lim.
 The original used OpenAI's GPT-4o API ($0.01 per action).
 This version uses your AI coding assistant's built-in intelligence at no additional cost.

-**Key insight**: If you already subscribe to Claude Code, Gemini Code Assist, Cursor, or similar - you can use it for Android automation with zero marginal API costs.
+If you already subscribe to Claude Code, Gemini Code Assist, Cursor, or similar - you can use it for Android automation with zero marginal API costs.

 [![Android Agent Demo](https://img.youtube.com/vi/MvVX1ZgyM8Y/maxresdefault.jpg)](https://www.youtube.com/watch?v=MvVX1ZgyM8Y)
 *(Click the image above to watch the demo video)*